tytydraco/yessleep/out/We_heard_a_voice_then_my_stepsister_got_stuck.md

 *Boy?
 Girl?
 Speak!*

-“Can you hear a voice” I asked Evie.
+“Can you hear a voice?”
+I asked Evie.

 “Yeah.”